Kamar-Folarin/Blog/README.md

 - Javascript

 Overiew:
-- User can login or register with their Email address.
+- SuperUser can login or register with their Email address.
 - Users can reset their password by clicking on link sent to their email address.
 - Registered Users can add, view, update, delete posts.
 - Unregistered users can view posts only.